Dc1622/BankingApplication/README.md

 username = mymail
 password = mypass

-database is commented for safety can be uncommented for complete usage.
+database is commented for safety, can be uncommented for complete use.